New Policy Library

 Disclosure means an individual telling anyone who is part of the University about their experience or witnessing of sexual misconduct.
 Unlike complaint, disclosure does not trigger an investigation or action unless the University has a duty of care to do so.
 It may also be the first step prior to a complaint being made.

-Employee means an individual employed by the University (or employed by a wholly owned subsidiary of the University) and who is a national system employee within the meaning of the Fair Work Act 2009 (Cth).
+Employee means an individual employed by the University, or a wholly owned subsidiary of the University and who is a national system employee within the meaning of the Fair Work Act 2009 (Cth).
 Employee is also commonly referred to as staff member, academic staff member or professional staff member.

 Includes and including means where the context permits or requires ‘including but not limited to’.